top of page

 It was over three and a half years ago that Manorbier School burnt down, and we offered our Community Hall as their temporary home.

-When the school moved in just after COVID, with just a couple of regular groups using the hall, income was almost zero.
+When the school moved in just after COVID,

 We're open to all suggestions and ideas, and more than ready to try out things that have not been done before.
 Anything is possible.